School Curriculum Intent

 develop pupils’ capacity to show resilience towards their learning; working independently and collaboratively;

-enable pupils to work to understand sustainability - to develop knowledge, skills and motivations for their actions, allowing them to maintain their own physical and mental wellbeing – and that of the school, community and wider world;
+enable pupils to work to understand sustainability - to develop knowledge, skills and motivations for their actions, allowing them to maintain their own environmental, social, physical and mental wellbeing – and that of the school, community and wider world now and in future generations.

 enable pupils to respond with courage to opportunities, challenge and responsibility;